top of page

 Somerset County Residents voted for their local school board and the local school board voted for all staff, employees and new Superintendent.

-ACLU's forum shopping and playing games by smearing the Somerset County Board, its staff, employees and lawyers is the ultimate objective of the ACLU with this lawsuit in time when Somerset County local residents and their school board have only one goal at this time: to improve the student proficiency.
+ACLU's forum shopping and playing games by smearing the Somerset County Board, its staff, employees and lawyers is the ultimate objective of the ACLU with this lawsuit in a time when Somerset County local residents and their school board have only one goal at this time: to improve the student proficiency.

 Currently, Somerset County is the worst performing school district in Maryland, with 90% of its students cannot do math at their grade level and only 1/3 of students can read at their grade level.